 Do Credit Inquiries Damage Credit Scores?

-Again, credit inquiries are not usually a problem as long as you don't have an excessive number of them.
+In general, credit inquiries are not harmful as long as you don’t have too many of them.